-- Lecture: Students on the closed campus are responsible for viewing the lecture via LiveStream (if available) or viewing the lecture recording on Echo360. - Lab: Lab sessions will be rescheduled for the closed campus. - Written exams: Examinations scheduled for that day may be rescheduled at both sites. - Rescheduled sessions may occur outside of regular (8:00-5:00) business hours based on availability of rooms and resources.
+- Lecture: Students on the closed campus are responsible for viewing the lecture via LiveStream or recording on Echo360. - Lab: Lab sessions may be virtual or rescheduled. - Written exams: Examinations scheduled for that day may be virtual or rescheduled. - Rescheduled sessions may occur outside of regular (8:00-5:00) business hours based on availability of rooms and resources.